 Peer Advisors (PA's) guide other students, especially freshmen and sophomores, through the registration process.
 These advisors are a great resource to help peers decide on a major or a class to take, and help them plan their schedules for the following semester.
 Each PA is given a group of advisees and meets with them regularly in the freshman year, and later as needed.
 Students must be rising sophomores to apply.
 While the Honors Program generally solicits applications toward the end of the spring semester, you can review the application below:

 The Student Advisory Board (SAB) serves the Honors Director during two board meetings each semester to suggest improvements to the Honors Program and to provide feedback on their experience in Honors and its various programs.
 Students may serve on the SAB in any year, and should send a résumé and letter of intent to the Director to be considered for membership.

 The Honors Council is comprised of Honors faculty, students, and staff, and functions as the governing body for Honors programming.
-The Council meets twice each semester and discusses improvements and changes to the Program.
+The Council meets once each semester and discusses improvements and changes to the Program.
 The Council also votes on any changes proposed.
 Students may apply as positions become available.
 The Honors Program will notify students when applications are being accepted.

 Honors Curriculum Committee

 The Honors Curriculum Committee is comprised of Honors faculty, students, and staff, and functions as the governing body for Honors curriculum.
-The Committee meets twice each semester and discusses academic changes to the Program.
+The Committee meets once each semester and discusses academic changes to the Program.
 The Committee also votes on any changes proposed.
 Students may apply as positions become available.
 The Honors Program will notify students when applications are being accepted.